 The Elasticity of Science

-This paper estimates the degree to which scientists are willing to change the direction of their work in exchange for resources.
-Novel data from the National Institutes of Health is used to estimate an entry model that accounts for strategic interactions.
-Inducing a scientist to change their direction by 1 standard deviation, a qualitatively small difference, requires a four-fold increase in funds, an extra $1 million per year.
-But at current levels, the costs and benefits of directed versus undirected research appear to be quite similar.
+This paper identifies the degree to which scientists are willing to change the direction of their work in exchange for resources.
+Data from the National Institutes of Health is used to estimate how scientists respond to targeted funding opportunities.
+Inducing a scientist to change their direction by a small amount – to work on marginally different topics – requires a substantial amount funding in expectation.
+The switching costs of science are large.
+The productivity of grants is also estimated, and it appears the additional costs of targeted research may be more than offset by more productive scientists pursuing these grants.

 Keywords: economics of science